QCD vs Charitable Giving Calculator

 How QCDs Work

-A Qualified Charitable Distribution (QCD)is a direct transfer from your IRA to a qualified charity.
-Under IRC §408(d)(8), the distribution is excluded from gross incomeentirely — it's not a deduction, it's an exclusion.
+A Qualified Charitable Distribution (QCD) is a direct transfer from your IRA to a qualified charity.
+Under IRC §408(d)(8), the distribution is excluded from gross income entirely — it's not a deduction, it's an exclusion.
 This is a critical distinction because the QCD reduces your MAGI, which has cascading benefits.

 QCD Eligibility